pcoperatr/gradle-debugging/README.md

 ## Motivation
 The Gradle API for (remote) debugging Gradle `JavaExec` tasks or tests is very limited.
-You either need to stick to a specific debug configuration or apply the JVM arguments on your own (via `jvmArgs` method).
-This plugin adds the possibility to define debug parameters in the same declarative style as everything else in your build script:
+You either need to stick to a specific debug configuration (via `debug = true`) or apply the JVM arguments on your own (via `jvmArgs`).
+This plugin adds the possibility to define debug parameters in the same declarative style as everything else in your build script.

-    address = 5050    // or '127.0.0.1:5050'
-    server = false
-    suspend = true

 ## Download
 The plugin is available via the [Gradle plugin portal](https://plugins.gradle.org/plugin/de.lukaskoerfer.gradle.debugging).
 Simply add it to the `plugins` block of your build script: